 Start by creating a place to capture your ideas.
 Because they appear out of nowhere and disappear almost immediately, having such a place ensures you have the ideas on hand when you need them.
 It could be an Excel document, an Evernote notebook, or even the Memo app on your phone.

 The process of generating content ideas is more or less like gears fitted into a machine.
-It depends on a set of independent components that work together and create the right outcome.
+It depends on a set of independent components that work together and creates the right outcome.
 These include trends, search engines, brainstorms, forums and more.

 Keep up with trends